fbpx

 District 20

-Although District 20 comprises a mixture of housing types such as HDB flats, high-rise condominiums, and landed properties, it only has one place for GCBs, called Windsor Park.
+Although District 20 comprises a mixture of housing types, such as HDB flats, high-rise condominiums, and landed properties, it only has one place for GCBs, called Windsor Park.

 Windsor Park